xcore/sc_i2s/doc/slave.rst

 Example
 =======

-This example is designed to run on the XDK baord with XAI (or simulator).
+This example is designed to run on the XDK baord with XAI.
 It takes input on 3 I2S links and outputs the selected one on four I2S links.
 I2S_SLAVE_NUM_IN and I2S_SLAVE_NUM_OUT are defined in the Makefile.

 First of all i2s_slave should be included and the structure i2s_slave defined.